bforsbe/OccuPy/docs/install.md

 ### The command-line tool
 OccuPy is also a command-line tool, so that you can easily script its use if needed for bulk processing.
-This is only available by installing using PIP, or from sourc code.
+This is only available by installing using PIP, or from source code.

 We recommend getting acquainted with OccuPy through the GUI, which also has an option to print the command it will run, which can then be called on the command-line.